都姫婚

 298,000 yen (excluding tax)

-Bride in white kimono and groom in armor.
-The photoshoot at Sendai Castle Ruins, a popular tourist spot, offers a traditional cultural experience.
+A bride in a white kimono and a groom in armor.
+The photoshoot at Sendai Castle Ruins, a popular tourist spot, offers a traditional cultural experience in a charming location.

 SHOGUN EXPERIENCE | Armor Experience Plan